 Resolve conflicts with neighbors

-- Spay or neuter your own cats before they can reproduce at four to five months of age.
+- Spay or neuter your own cats before they’re 5 months old.

 - Volunteer to socialize feral kittens.

 - Download this flyer to spread the word about community cats and TNR.

 - Volunteer to help at a spay/neuter event for community cats.

 - Educate your local officials and build local support for TNR.

 Start your own group

 If there’s no local group helping community cats, you may decide to start one.
 Check out our Rescue Groups Best Practices Guide and these free resources from Neighborhood Cats.
 Then talk with others in your community and find some like-minded individuals to help share the workload.